sunnysideup/silverstripe-googlemap/README.md

 6. Run a dev/build

-7. Create a new page in the TestPage type
+7. Create a new page "TestPage"

-8. Go tho the Map tab in the CMS for the test page, add a full address, save and publish
+8. Go to the TestPage in the CMS and find the Map tab, add a full address, save and publish

 9. Find your template file and add the following: <% include GoogleMap %>